yangdihangN/gloo/docs/content/gloo_routing/gateway_configuration/access_logging/_index.md

  * Pass a reference to the cluster into the access logging API

 These instructions assume that a service already exists at the predefined location which is listening for access logging grpc connections.
-In order to make is easier to get up and running, we provide a simnple implementation which simply recieves the messages and then logs them.
+In order to make is easier to get up and running, we provide a simnple implementation which simply receives the messages and then logs them.
 The code for this implementation can be found [here](https://github.com/solo-io/gloo/tree/master/projects/accesslogger/pkg/loggingservice).
 The server itself is extendable, and can be ran with callbacks if different behavior is needed.
 The implementation referenced above is included in our helm chart, which is included in the manifest when the access logger is enabled.
 In order to use a different service, simply swap the image name in the helm chart.